West Ryde: Commercial areas

-West Ryde is home to a commercial area, close to West Ryde railway station and the Sydney Water Station, that pumps water to most of Northern Sydney.
+West Ryde is home to a commercial area close to West Ryde railway station and the Sydney Water Station, which pumps water to most of northern Sydney.

 West Ryde Marketplace is a medium-sized shopping centre featuring a Woolworths supermarket, specialty shops and West Ryde Public Library.
-Since the new centre opened in 2005, it diverted many people from the ageing Top Ryde City Shopping Centre, which subsequently closed and has now been redeveloped.
-Further building developments are rapidly advancing West Ryde shopping area busier with the arrival of the Coles Supermarket.
-Granny Smith festival is one of the grand community event happening at the start of spring every year.
+Since the new centre opened in 2005, it diverted many people from the ageing Top Ryde Shopping Square, which subsequently closed and has now been redeveloped.
+Further building development included a Coles supermarket.

 Transport

 West Ryde railway station is on the Main Northern line.
 A bus interchange sits adjacent the station with services of 500N, 500X, 501, 523 524 and 543.